AtomicConductor/AtomicConductor.github.io/docs/client_tools/companion/blender.md

 --8<-- "client_tools/snippets/install_pointer.md"

-You do not need to have Blender installed for this tutorial and there are no textures or other dependencies.
-The entire scene is contained in in a single Blender file which you can download below.
+You do not need to have Blender installed for this example, and there are no textures or other dependencies.
+The entire scene is contained in a single Blender file which you can download below.

 * Download: [bmw_half_turn_low.blend](https://downloads.conductortech.com/examples/companion/simple_blender/bmw_half_turn_low.blend)
 * Move it to a working directory.
 For this example `/Users/me/conductor_blender/`.
 You should substitute your actual directory where necessary.